 What to Include with Samples

-Please include along with the samples a completed Submission Form with a detailed clinical history including the number of animals affected, number showing clinical signs, number dead, progression of clinical signs, treatment of the animals, the suspected source, results on any other tests ran on the animals, etc. If available, a copy of the letter from the referring veterinarian would also be appreciated.
-If the animal has been necropsied, please attach a copy of the necropsy report.
+Please include along with the samples a completed Submission Form (PDF) with a detailed clinical history including the number of animals affected, number showing clinical signs, number dead, progression of clinical signs, treatment of the animals, the suspected source, results on any other tests ran on the animals, etc. If the animal has been necropsied, please attach a copy of the necropsy report.

 Where to Send Samples